elsehow/electron-playing/NOTES.md

 ## next moves

-start loading directories in the electron app
+make an app with the new framework...

-use spectral-charms
+use a graph.....